-appropriate?
-Does the service and/or program meet this requirement? ☐ Yes ☐ No Please explain: Click or tap here to enter text.
-Federal Requirement #2: The setting is selected by the individual from among setting options, including non-disability-specific settings and an option for a private unit in a residential setting.
+Does the service ce and/or program meet this requirement? □ Yes □ No Please explain: Click or tap here to enter text.

+The setting is selected by the individual from among setting options, including non-disability-specific settings and an option for a private unit in a residential setting.
 The setting options are identified and documented in the person-centered service plan and are based on the individual's needs, preferences, and, for residential settings, resources available for room and board.

-Guidance: Does the provider have a current regional center Individual Program Plan (IPP) on file for all individuals?
-Does each individuals' IPP document the different setting options that were considered prior to selecting this setting?
-Does the service and/or program meet this Please explain: Click or tap here to enter text. - Federal Requirement #3: Ensures an individual's rights of privacy, dignity and respect, and freedom from coercion and restraint.
-Guidance: Does the provider inform individuals, in a manner they can understand, of their rights to privacy, dignity, respect, and freedom from coercion and restraint?
-Does the provider communicate, both verbally and in writing, in a manner that ensures privacy and confidentiality?
+- Does the provider have a current regional center Individual Program Plan (IPP) on file for all individuals? - Does each individual's IPP document the different setting options that were considered prior to selecting this setting?

+Does the service and/or program meet this requirement? $\ \ \Box$ Yes $\ \boxtimes$ No

+Please explain: Click or tap here to enter text.

+Ensures an individual's rights of privacy, dignity and respect, and freedom from coercion and restraint.

+- Does the provider inform individuals, in a manner they can understand, of their rights to privacy, dignity, respect, and freedom from coercion and restraint? - Does the provider communicate, both verbally and in writing, in a manner that ensures privacy and confidentiality?

 Do staff communicate with individuals based on their needs and preferences, including alternative methods of communication where needed (e.g., assistive technology, Braille, large font print, sign language, participants' language, etc.)?
-Does the service and/or program meet this Please explain: Click or tap here to enter text.
-Federal Requirement #4: Optimizes but does not regiment individual initiative, autonomy, and independence in making life choices, including, but not limited to, daily activities, physical environment, and with whom to interact.
-Guidance: Does the provider offer daily activities that are based on the individuals' needs and preferences?
-Does the provider structure their support so that the individual is able to interact with individuals they choose to interact with, both at home and in community settings?
-Does the provider structure their support so that the individual is able to participate in activities that interest them and correspond with their IPP goals?
-Does the service and/or program meet this Please explain: Click or tap here to enter text. - Federal Requirement #5: Facilitates individual choice regarding services and supports, and who provides them.
+Does the service and/or program meet the Please explain: Click or tap here to enter te - I Federal Requirement #4: Optimizes but does not regiment individual initiative, autonomy, and independence in making life choices, including, but not limited to, daily activities, physical environment, and with whom to interact.
+Does the service and/or program meet the Please explain: Click or tap here to enter tee Federal Requirement #5: Facilitates individual choice regarding services and supports, and who provides them.
 Guidance: Does the provider support individuals in choosing which staff provide their care to the extent that alternative staff are available?
 Do individuals have opportunities to modify their services and/or voice their concerns outside of the scheduled review of services?
-Does the service and/or program meet this Please explain: Click or tap here to enter text. -
+Does the service and/or program meet this requirement? ☐ Yes ☐ No Please explain: Click or tap here to enter text.